 Elisabeth Jardine: "Having been travelling home from Turkey all yesterday evening and night, I was late to hear this shocking news.
 Di and I were friends for over 30 years.
 In the eighties we were opposing darts team captains, when I saw her on Countdown and said: 'How did you get on that?
 I've applied and haven't heard.'
 'Through the London Scrabble League' says Di.
 'What's that?'
 I asked.
 'Come over Tuesday and I'll tell you!'
 So Di was my introduction to Scrabble and I learned that she was in the Guinness Book of Records for the highest accumulative score at a tournament.

+I used to think that Di gained her Scrabble knowledge by Osmosis, as she was so cool, calm and laid back, but once, whilst staying with her before a WSC, I noticed 3 big A4 books under the coffee table, full of words she had been studying.
 When I moved down to Dorset Di was one of the regulars at our Osprey weekends.
 (You know who you are!)
 We will all truly miss her and hope that although the Scrabble world noticed her infrequent attendance recently, it meant that she got to enjoy her grandchildren who meant so much to her.

 Rest in Peace Di, we all loved you and there are many tears being shed today".

 Sandie Simonis: "I'm deeply saddened to hear this news.
 Like others I had no idea Di was ill having last seen her mid-May at a birthday celebration of a mutual friend in the London Scrabble League.
 At the time she looked well.
 I first met Di at the Countdown Studios in Leeds c 1985.
 During the lunch break Di was having a game of Scrabble with Mark Nyman.
 Both were members of the London Scrabble League and Mark was then on the Countdown Production team.
 I watched with interest inspired and somewhat overawed.
 Mark and Di encouraged me to join the London Scrabble League and the rest is history.

 For some time Di and I barely spoke.
 Both competitive and strong-minded we fell out over something I can barely remember the details of now.
 Fortunately about 6 years ago we recovered the earlier friendship when we discovered we were both due to become grandmothers.
 Since then whenever we met we delighted in proudly showing photos and telling each other of the accomplishments of our wonderful grandchildren.
 To Di weekend Scrabble tournaments became a lower priority than spending time with her grandchildren.